trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

  24434        256 256
 ```

-This is also controlled by the OS because the worker is not the only process running on the machine.
+This is also controlled by the OS because the worker is not the only process running on the server.
 It would be very bad if your workers used up all of the file descriptors available to all processes, don't set your limits so that is possible.

 In my opinion, relying on the `RLIMIT_NOFILE` than `worker_rlimit_nofile` value is more understandable and predictable.
 To be honest, it doesn't really matter which method is used to set, but you should keep a constant eye on the priority of the limits.